Komnomnomnom/swigibpy/README.rst

 Usage
 =====

-To use simply import the swigibpy module, see the examples directory for more.
+To use simply import the swigibpy module.
+The minimum you will need to do is define an ``EWrapper`` sub-class whose methods will be invoked when a message is received from TWS, see the `examples`_ for more.

+By default swigibpy will automatically poll TWS for messages, see `Notes`_ for more about this.

 For API reference refer to the `C++ API documentation`_.

-The minimum you will need to do is define an ``EWrapper`` sub-class whose methods will be invoked when a message is received from TWS.
-See the `examples`_ for more.

-By default swigibpy will automatically poll TWS for messages, see `Notes`_ for more about this.

 Notes
 -----